What is Liposuction?

 - Pigmentation irregularities

-If Dr. Claytor removes a large amount of fat, surgery to remove excess skin may be necessary.
+If Dr. Claytor removes a large amount of fat, surgery to remove excess skin may then be necessary.

 The cost for Liposuction will depend on several factors.
 Dr. Claytor must take into account your body’s personal needs and the specific goals you would like to achieve.
 The complete cost for a surgical procedure will include three different fees which vary based on procedure.
 There is the surgeon’s fee, the hospital or surgery center fee, and the anesthesia fee.